fernandogoerl/readable/README.md

 $ npm run build

-To run release version localy it is necessary to start a server.
+To run release version locally it is necessary to start a server.
 You can user serve -s build.

 ## API Server